Khavda Solar Park (Gujarat Hybrid Renewable Energy Park): Boosting India’s Solar Landscape

 Imagine a vast sunny landscape filled with millions of solar panels glistening in the desert sunshine.
 This isn’t a futuristic vision; it’s the very real Khavda Solar Park.
 Also known as the Gujarat Hybrid Renewable Energy Park, the project costs approximately 1.5 lakh crore and is of a staggering size similar to the city of Bangalore!

-This is going to be the largest solar power plant in the world, with a planned capacity of 30 GW.
+This is going to be the largest renewable energy park in the world, with a planned capacity of 30 GW.

 The Hybrid park will offset approximately 58 million tonnes of CO2 per year.
 It also aims to provide clean energy to around 16 million homes, which is nearly comparable to powering entire countries like Poland, Belgium and Canada.